Coronavirus (COVID-19): Frequently Asked Questions for clients and families

 Is Minda ASSIST Therapy still operating?

 Yes.
-Minda ASSIST Therapy (MAT) continues to offer home-based allied health services at this stage, however services are also being offered through Skype, Zoom and similar where possible.
+Minda ASSIST Therapy (MAT) continues to offer home-based allied health services, however services are also being offered through Skype, Zoom and similar where possible.
 MAT clients with appointments at Brighton should come to the MAT appointment rooms as normal.

 What about supported employment?